AKATWIJUKA-ELIA/AKATWIJUKA-ELIA/README.md

-# Hi, Everyone I'm AKATWIJUKA ELIA
+# Hi,  I'm AKATWIJUKA ELIA
 ##  Software Engineer
 🔭 I’m currently working on *https://shopcheapug.com*<br>👯 I’m looking to collaborate on Python, React and ML  projects <br>🌱 I’m learning currently learning React Native<br>⚡ Riddle : when you throw a white stone in the red Sea, what does it become ?? <br> 🎉Leisure :I Love doing Nature Photography && Gaming